Kamlesh Pattni

-Paul Kamlesh Pattni (also known as Brother Paul) (born 1965) is a Kenyan businessman and pastor.
-He was implicated in the 1990s Goldenberg scandal but was acquitted in 2013.
+Paul Kamlesh Pattni (born 1965; also known as Brother Paul) is a Kenyan businessman and politician who was implicated in the 1990s Goldenberg scandal.

 Background

 Kamlesh Pattni was born and raised in Mombasa, Kenya.
 He later moved to practice business in Nairobi, where he allegedly used his company to acquire billions of shillings, in league with prominent politicians and government officials in the Goldenberg scandal.

-The Daily Nation reports that Kamlesh Pattni is now a baptised Christian taking the name of Paul, and runs his own church.
+The Daily Nation reports that Kamlesh Pattni is now a baptised Christian, taking the name of Paul and running his own church.

-In April 2013, the High Court acquitted him over the Goldenberg scandal.
+In March 2013, a High Court judge, Justice Joseph Mbalu Mutava, let Pattni and his associated companies "off the hook" over the KSh 5.8 billion Goldenberg scandal.